DAP2022/DataScienceTrainingCurriculum/programming/pythonii/assignments/problem_set3.md

 #square_no_List=map(lambda x: x * x, [0, 1, 2, 3, 4])
 print(squares)

-From module_3AB

-Question 3.
+## Question 3.
 Build a platypus class.
 It should inherit from the mammalian superclass and, because platypuses have some specialized traits that not all mammals have, it will also override some attributes and methods.
 Perhaps you can use a polymorphic method to differentiate between most mammals and platypuses.
-You will likely find it useful to follow the outline of the cars/electric cars cells, except (of course) replacing mammals/platypuses.

-https://en.wikipedia.org/wiki/PlatypusLinks to an external site.

-https://en.wikipedia.org/wiki/MammalLinks to an external site.
+You will likely find it useful to follow the outline of the cars/electric cars cells, except (of course) replacing mammals/platypuses. https://en.wikipedia.org/wiki/PlatypusLinks to an external site. https://en.wikipedia.org/wiki/MammalLinks to an external site.
 In lecture, I mentioned:
 Inheritance?  <-- could inherit from a mammal superclass, but they lay eggs, sweat milk, venomous spikes Attributes?
 Maybe: total_fecundity, venomous spikes.
 Methods?
 Maybe: laying_eggs
+You can be as creative as you like.

 You can be as creative as you like.